ga-dc/pbj-project2-code-review/readme.md

 ## First 25 minutes
 1. Pick someone to be the driver.
 The other person in the pair will navigate.
-2. That driver will fork their partner's project
+2. That driver will fork their partner's project.
-3. Then you as a pairing team, will submit a pull request with improvements to that person's project
+3. Together you will refactor to make the code base better.

 ## Second 25 minutes
-1. Swap do the same thing
+1. Swap driver and navigator.
+2. Continue to refactor original person's code.
+3. Submit a pull request to person's code.

 ## Break 10 minutes

 ## Third 25 minutes
-1. After you've finished both code bases in your pair.
-Move on to 1 of the other 2 members in your group.
-2. Fork that person's code and submit a pull request with improvements.
+1. The current driver will now fork the navigator's code .
+2. Follow the same process.

 ## Last 25 minutes
-1. Move on the last member of your groups project that you haven't seen yet.
-2. Fork that person's code and submit a pull request with improvements.
+1. Swap driver and navigator.
+2. Follow the same process.